Texas Tech Athletics Unveils New Sports Performance Center

 Halfway into the 2017 season, walk-throughs are dramatically better in the university’s new state-of-the-art Sports Performance Center, which boasts:

-- an 80-yard, indoor football field on the east side with graphics celebrating former Red Raiders now playing in the NFL and the five members of the team’s Ring of Honor;
+- a 100-yard, indoor football field on the east side with graphics celebrating former Red Raiders now playing in the NFL and the five members of the team’s Ring of Honor;

 - an indoor track and field facility on the west side that will host some of the best teams from Power Five conferences during indoor track season this coming winter;

-- a dramatically improved weight room to serve all sports, with the exception of football, basketball and volleyball, which have their own dedicated facilities;
+- a dramatically improved strength and conditioning center for all sports, except football, basketball and volleyball, which have their own dedicated facilities;

-- and a nutrition center filled with the foods and body monitoring technology that Division I student-athletes need to train, recover and compete.
+- and a nutrition center filled with the foods, meal planning resources and body monitoring technology that today’s Division I student-athletes need to train, recover and compete.

 But the unique thing about the impressive new building sitting just south of Jones AT&T Stadium is how it was funded — philanthropic gifts from alumni and fans paved the way for the $48 million showpiece.